 First things first…

-This recipe starts with Amish Friendship Sourdough Starter.
+This recipe starts with Amish Friendship Bread Starter.
 Find the recipe here.
 You can make this after you’ve done the full 10 days of making the starter.
 If you don’t want to give any starter away or want to freeze starter for later, this is a great recipe to use it up on.

 How to Make Amish Friendship Chocolate Chip Muffins